 Using our expertise in music, psychology—blog manager Eric has a real PhD in this area—and making things up, we came up with this:

 Pretty legit, right?

-Here are our top tips for creating a quiz to help your biz.
+Here are our top tips for creating social media quizzes to help your business.

 If there’s one thing people like to think about, it’s themselves.

 Are we really all so self-absorbed?
 Yes.
 Playbuzz reports that 77 percent of its social media quizzes with over 100,000 shares are personality quizzes.
 And the top shared quiz in 2015 was “What color is your aura?”

 That’s why our quiz recommends music based on who you are rather than what you like to listen to.
 This way all the questions are about the person taking it.